Dr-Hemant/Assignments/README.md

 # Assignment 1: Basic Python Concepts

-This repository contains the solutions for **Assignment 1** in the [Course Name] course, focusing on **Basic Python Concepts**.
+This repository contains the solutions for **Assignment 1** of Python course, focusing on **Basic Python Concepts**.
 The assignment includes two tasks that demonstrate basic Python programming skills such as handling user input, performing arithmetic operations, and string concatenation.

 ## Table of Contents
 1. [Overview](#overview)